SalomePlatform/shaper/src/FeaturesPlugin/doc/rotationFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be rotated.
 Shapes are selected in 3D OCC viewer or object browser;
 - **Axis** defines the axis of rotation.
-Vector is edge, axis selected in 3D OCC viewer or object browser;
+The vector is an edge or axis selected in 3D OCC viewer or object browser;
 - **Angle** defines the angle by which the object is rotated.

 **TUI Command**:  *model.addRotation(Part_doc, [shape], axis, angle)*